renzmann/renzmann.github.io/content/posts/003_random_echo_house/index.md

 and a `PoemTransform` is any function that takes in a `Poem` as its only argument and returns a `Poem`.

-Our objective is to produce variable versions of this poem using a single
+Our objective is to produce variations on this poem using a single interface:
-interface:

 1. Recite the original poem
 1. Recite a version of the poem in random order
-1. Recite a version of the poem with each of the lines "echoed" (duplicated)
+1. Recite a version of the poem with each line "echoed" (duplicated)
 1. Recite the poem both in random order and with duplicated lines

 There are three possible transformations of a poem - we echo it, we randomize it, or we do nothing.
+The fourth option is a composition of the two other non-identity transformations, so we don't consider it a separate object.
-Ruby has a much stricter object-oriented paradigm than python, so Sandy's example uses a dedicated class with a single method for each role.
-Such ceremony isn't required in python, though.
+Ruby has a much stricter object-oriented paradigm than Python, so Sandy's example uses a dedicated class with a single method for each role.
+Such ceremony isn't required in Python, though.
 We can just define a pure function for each processing step.

 ```py3